pyrsia/pyrsia.github.io/blog/2022-12-02-create-macOS-brew-installer-for-rust-binary.md

 - Install the binary as service.
 E.g. `brew services start listener`.
 Once service has started as background process, the status of the service can be verified using `brew services list`.
 - Background service can be stopped at any time using brew's services utility.
 E.g. `brew services stop listener`

+In Pyrsia we built similar kind of installer for macOS.
+If you are a macOS user, you may also like to take a look at the code base from [homebrew-pyrsia](https://github.com/pyrsia/homebrew-pyrsia) or try out [Quick Installation](/docs/tutorials/quick-installation) guide to install Pyrsia.
+For any improvement suggestion or to contribute open issue or pull request accordingly under [Pyrsia](https://github.com/pyrsia) project.